Git for PHP developers [the basics]

 Git for PHP developer is a series realized for the web developer that wants to start using tools to increase their productivity.

-- Git for PHP developer the basics (Installation & Configurations)
+- Git for PHP developer (Installation & Configurations)

 What is GIT?